Wishque hacked, but company refutes claims

 The incident comes just a month after the Cargills Bank data breach, arguably Sri Lanka’s biggest breach to date.
 Security incidents have seen a noticeable uptick in Sri Lanka’s online space, both in the public and private sectors.
 Sri Lanka CERT reported at least 142 security incidents (ransomware, DoS/DDoS, phishing, website breaches, and server compromises) during 2024 alone.

-Despite the alarming situation, legislation around data privacy and security have been languishing for years.
-The Personal Data Protection Act was passed into law in 2022 but remains ineffective due to lack of provisions for the Data Protection Agency.
-The cybersecurity bill has been in the works for year and has still not seen any meaningful progress.
+Despite the alarming situation, legislation around data privacy and security has been languishing for years.
+The Personal Data Protection Act was passed into law in 2022 but remains ineffective due to a lack of provisions for the Data Protection Agency.
+The cybersecurity bill has been in the works for years and has still not seen any meaningful progress.

 It also doesn’t help that the general response has been poor, often resorting to a little more than an ambiguous acknowledgment, if at all.
 For instance, Cargills Bank issued four public statements following the breach, but has yet to publicly communicate the extent of its data breach.
 On the other hand, Wishque provided a more detailed explanation of its incident.
 But the disclosure only came after a viral Facebook post, nearly a month later.